-To gain a better understanding of London before or after your meeting, consider joining a small tour created by our partner Context Travel.
-These customizable walking tours are led by local experts who specialize in such topics as art history, archaeology, cuisine or classical studies.
-They provide small group tours in over 45 cities around the globe, giving you a quick option to dive into a destination’s culture in just a few hours.
+To gain a better understanding of London before or after your meeting, consider joining a walking tour led by local experts who specialize in such topics as art history, archaeology, cuisine or classical studies.
+They often give you a dive into a destination’s culture in just a few hours.

 “Business travelers often have a limited timeframe in which to sightsee and are also intellectually curious and want to learn about a destination from local experts,” said Gabe Rizzi, President of Travel Leaders Corporate.
 “Therefore, this partnership with Context Travel is ideal in that it pairs business travelers with local scholars who are experts in their field and take people ‘under the skin’ of a city to really learn about and understand it.”